anhtth16/xai_discretization/capita/README.md

 # Phase 2: Capita Selecta Project

-This folder includes scripts and experiment results of phase 2: Capita Project For full experiment pipeline, please refer to the navigation pipeline at the landing page.
+This folder includes scripts and experiment results of phase 2: Capita Project.
+For full experiment pipeline, please refer to the navigation pipeline at the landing page.

 Scope: